nitin-hugar/TR808-Clone/README.md

 # TR808-Clone
-A modified schematic and PCB for a clone of the Roland TR808 analog kick and snare synthesizer
+A modified schematic and PCB made on EAGLE for a clone of the Roland TR808 analog kick and snare synthesizer

 ## Schematic: